Limits and Security of Free-Space Quantum Communications: Bounds for free-space quantum communications

-where the expansion is valid in the far field ($z\gg z_{R}$).
-The new loss parameter $\eta=\eta_{\text{st}}\eta_{\text{eff}}\eta_{\text{atm}}$ represents the maximum value of the link-transmissivity when the beam centroid $\vec {x}_{C}$\ is perfectly aligned with the center $\vec{x}_{R}$ of the receiver's aperture.
-Because the centroid wanders with a Gaussian density probability with variance $\sigma^{2}$, the actual value of the transmissivity varies over time and can only be $\leq\eta$.
-This leads to the second modification associated with the fading process: $\eta$ needs to be replaced by a distribution $P_{0}(\tau)$ of instantaneous transmissivities $\tau$.
+represents the maximum value of the link-transmissivity when the beam centroid $\vec{x}_{C}$\ is perfectly aligned with the center $\vec{x}_{R}$ of the receiver's aperture.

+Because the beam centroid wanders following a Gaussian probability with variance $\sigma^{2}$, the actual instantaneous value of the transmissivity varies over time and can only be $\leq\eta$.
+This leads to the second modification associated with the fading process: the maximum transmissivity $\eta$ needs to be replaced by a distribution $P_{0}(\tau)$ of instantaneous transmissivities $\tau\leq\eta$.
+Here we first connect the instantaneous transmissivity $\tau$ to the deflection value $r:=\left\Vert \vec{x}_{C} -\vec{x}_{R}\right\Vert \geq0$; we will then super-impose the random walk in $r$ to describe the fading process affecting $\tau$ (discussed in the next subsection).